Back to blog

 While affiliate marketing is one of the most efficient ways to drive traffic to online businesses, it bears certain risks.
 Flourishing affiliate fraud may severely damage your company’s financial condition and reputation.
 However, you can always take precautionary measures to prevent affiliate fraud.
 In particular, you can carefully monitor traffic, enable device fingerprinting, and use proxies.

-If you found this content useful, head for another similar article for more insights.
+If you found this content useful, head for another data driven marketing article for more insights.

 About the author